 - 14.1.4.3.1.1.
 Collection of all residential impact and level of service fees shall be collected at the time of building permit issuance and level of service fee payments should occur at the time of final platting or prior to the start of construction.
 In extenuating circumstances the following payment option may be exercised.
 Any fees received late from any payment option will be subject to interest penalties of one (1) percent per month. - 14.1.4.3.1.2.
-Fire impact and level of service fees shall be at least 50% collected at the time of building permit issuance for a structure and the remaining balance of the fee paid within three business days of the issuance of a certificate of occupancy for the structure that the fee was to be paid for.
+Fire impact and level of service fees can be deferred to be paid within three business days of the issuance of a certificate of occupancy for the structure that the fee was to be paid for.
 The consideration of this option will be at the discretion of the SFD Board of Commissioners. - 14.1.4.3.1.3.
 In jurisdictions where fire impact fees have been implemented, fees shall be collected in compliance with the jurisdiction's municipal code.